Ghini/ghini.desktop/doc/use_cases-jbq.rst

   from happening again: a user deleted a genus, with everything that was below it, species and accessions, and synonymies.

-  ..  admonition:: solving it with user permissions
+  ..  admonition:: Solving it with user permissions
       :class: toggle

-         We haven't yet conclusively decided how to solve this one.
-One way would be to have different connection profiles, associated to different database users, each user with all needed permissions.
+         We propose to have different connection profiles, associated to different database users, each user with all needed permissions.

-         full permission (BD-JBQ)
+         Full permission (BD-JBQ)
-           only qualified personnel get this kind of access.
+           Only qualified personnel get this kind of access.

-         insert and update (BD-JBQ-limitado)
+         Insert and update (BD-JBQ-limitado)
            We use this one for those users who come help us for a limited time, and who did not get a complete introduction to database concepts.
 It is meant to prevent costly mistakes.

-         read only (BD-JBQ-lectura)
+         Read only (BD-JBQ-lectura)
            it can be shared with anyone visiting the garden

          You select the connection at startup, and the software asks you